 - Casual Danger Dialogue:The hard part about playing chicken is knowing when to flinch.

-- Properly Paranoid: Insists on taking a sidearm just in case things turn hostile on Red October, despite Ryan's confidence that Ramius intends to defect peacefully.
+- Properly Paranoid: Insists on each member of his boarding party taking a sidearm just in case things turn hostile on Red October, despite Ryan's confidence that Ramius intends to defect peacefully.
 Ryan hadn't accounted for a GRU saboteur on the sub, and ends up using the gun to prevent Red October's destructoin.